✅ Hot stamping clichés: what they are and how they are produced

-➡️ Most common materials for dies
+➡️ Most used materials for clichés

 ➡️Usage processes